-After doing our research, we decided on California.
-It is only a few hours away from our home in Scottsdale.
+After researching the best places to travel in the USA with a toddler, we decided on Huntington Beach, California.
+Surf City USA (as it’s otherwise known), is only a few hours away from our home in Scottsdale.
 We planned to visit Southern California in August to escape the brutal Arizona summer.
-We decided to visit Huntington Beach based on advice from local families and from online traveling communities.

-Where to Stay in Huntington Beach with a Baby or Toddler
+Where to Stay in Huntington Beach with a Toddler or Baby

-Of all the Huntington Beach hotels, we chose to stay at the Hyatt Regency Huntington Beach because of its reputation for catering to young guests.
-Three travel sites listed the Hyatt chain among the top ten family-friendly Huntington Beach resorts.
-The Hyatt Regency, in particular was listed as one of the best hotels in Huntington Beach for families because it has a variety of kiddie pools, children’s slides and a Children’s Program.
+Of all the kid-friendly Huntington Beach hotels, we chose to stay at the Hyatt Regency Huntington Beach because of its reputation for catering to young guests.
+Three travel sites listed this Hyatt resort among the top ten family-friendly Huntington Beach resorts.
+The Hyatt Regency, in particular was listed as one of the best hotels in Huntington Beach for families because it has a variety of kiddie pools, children’s slides and a children’s program.

-For those visiting Huntington Beach with a baby or toddler, the Hyatt Huntington Beach provides cribs and diaper pails.
+For those visiting Huntington Beach with a baby or toddler, the Hyatt Regency hotel provides cribs and diaper pails.
 Most importantly, it is located across the street from a sandy beach.

 If you prefer to not use a hotel crib, here are the best portable travel cribs for babies.

-I contacted the hotel by phone during the planning process.
+I contacted the Hyatt Regency Huntington Beach hotel by phone during the planning process.
 When we asked about the age requirement for Camp Hyatt, the receptionist told us that the minimum age is 3 years old but recommended that we lie about our son’s age.
 Our son is small for two and there is no way that he could pass for three.

-While we were at the hotel, however, Alexandre was able to participate in several Club Hyatt activities.
+While we were at the hotel, however, Alexandre was able to participate in several fun things to do with the Club Hyatt.
 We fed the fish in the Koi pond almost every day and we were invited to join in with building sandcastles and making crafts.

-After touring the clubhouse and chatting with the staff at our Huntington Beach resort, I realized that the real requirement to sign up is that the child is potty-trained.
-We may plan to return to this resort when Alexandre is older so that he can enjoy everything that the Hyatt Huntington Beach children’s program has to offer.
+After touring the clubhouse and chatting with the staff at our Huntington Beach resort, I realized that the real requirement to sign up for this kid’s club is that the child is potty-trained.
+We may plan to return to this resort when Alexandre is older so that he can enjoy everything that the Hyatt Regency Huntington Beach children’s program has to offer.
 They were very welcoming and have a diverse program including nighttime activities and pool parties.